FAQ

 How are applications scored?

 Brown applications are reviewed solely by past and current residents of the college.
 Individuals independently read and score each application on a scale from 1 to 6.
 Later, the readers assimilate into groups to decide on a group consensus score.
 Applications are ranked in order of final score with the average score given to it by individuals used as a tiebreaker.
-When reading the applications, grades given are solely based on two questions: 1) Do we want to live with this person? and 2) Would this person be involved in the Brown community?
-Remember, this is your chance to have fun and show off your personality, not to fill out another boring college application.
-Try to stand out in the crowd of applicants, but most importantly, be yourself!
+When reading the applications, grades given are solely based on two questions:

 How many people does Brown let in?